 More than a decade after reviving the teen sex comedy, the gang from "American Pie" is reuniting on the big screen in the cleverly titled "American Reunion."

 Did the athlete, the princess, the criminal, the brain and the basket case stay friends after their detention day bonding?
 Did their grown-up lives reflect their high school selves?
 Did Anthony Michael Hall's character ever figure out how to make a lamp?
-So many unanswered questions.
+So many unanswered questions."Carrie"

 Sure, there's that epilogue that tells how everyone's lives turned out, but do you think Sen. Bluto and the gang's lives were over?
 Was it over when the Germans bombed Pearl Harbor?!"Fast Times at Ridgemont High"

 Sure, life was all beer runs and smoking dope for these high schoolers, but would Randall "Pink" Floyd have been able to keep his idealism intact during the Reagan years?
-I smell a sellout.
+I smell a sellout."Heathers"

 Bret Easton Ellis' terribly dark satire of sex and love at a privileged liberal arts college was awfully bleak - as was the great film adaptation.
 I'd have to imagine that Ellis would just put them all through more emotional suffering.